 What should I take with me on the game drives?

 If you’re a keen photographer, you won’t want to miss anything while you’re out taking pictures from the 4×4, but that doesn’t mean you need to take the entire contents of your camera bag!
-I would simply take your camera(s) and your longest lens(es) plus a couple of spare batteries and not worry about much else.
-The beanbag might come in handy on certain vehicles, and you might need a proper wide-brimmed hat for the sun and an extra layer for those cool, early-morning starts, but that’s about it.
+I would simply take your camera(s) and your longest lens(es) plus a lens cloth, a couple of spare batteries and a bottle of water.
+A beanbag might come in handy on certain vehicles, but that’s about it.
 You can apply sunscreen and/or insect repellent before you leave.
+When it comes to clothing, I tend to cover up to avoid the sun and the insects.
+That means I wear cargo pants (with lots of pockets!), a long-sleeved shirt, a floppy hat and trainers.
+Oh, and don’t even think about wearing a day-glo orange or pink T-shirt…!

 What camera settings should I use?